 If you wan to make your coffee a little more fancy, then why not add a flavoured syrup to it.
 Vanilla, caramel and cinnamon all go really well with this.

-For a dairy free version, you can make it with our Homemade Almond Milk.
+For a dairy free version, you can make it with our Homemade Almond Milk or Oat Milk.
 You will need to make sure that all the other ingredients are dairy free too.

 If you love the combination of chocolate and orange together, then there is an option for that here too.
 Juice and zest half an orange and blend it up with all the other ingredients.

 We don't usually serve this with anything, as it's our mid-afternoon pick me up.
 However, if you wanted to turn it into more of a coffee break, or maybe you are serving them up to guests and want something sweet on the side, then we have got you covered.
 Why not try one of these:

 - Apple Turnovers

 - Healthy Flapjacks